thatcatcancode/javascript-practice/README.md

-JavaScript Practice
+The Proof is in the JavaScript Pudding
 ==========

-Practicing advanced JavaScript concepts through test-driven development
+Proving advanced JavaScript concepts with unit tests.